mraruziev/mraruziev.github.io/docs/02-Component-Selection/Component-Selection.md

-> There are only 2 components in my subsystem and in this website I will be sharing about those and rationale why those are choosen over other possible options.
+> There are only few components in my subsystem and in this website I will be sharing about those and rationale why those are choosen over other possible options.

-## **Block:** resistive sensor **Role:** Measures conductivity, resistivity of the water
+## **Block:** Probe **Role:** Measures conductivity, resistivity of the water

 | Solution | Photo | Cost | Link | Pros | Cons |
 | :---- | :---- | :---- | :---- | :---- | :---- |